Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 #### Local Regulation Failed

-* SEC part of Roosevelt's New Deal, 1934.
+* Securities and Exchange Commission (SEC) part of Roosevelt's New Deal, 1934.
 * Initially viewed by business as a radical, almost socialist, institution.
 Peculiar that it started in US, imitated by other countries.

 #### Public vs. Private Securities

 * Motive was repeated examples of exploitation of minority or unobservant shareholders.
-* Public securities: undergo approved process of issuance under SER surveillance.
+* Public securities: undergo approved process of issuance under SEC surveillance.

 #### Hedge Funds